Martin-Springer Institute, Northern Arizona University, Flagstaff, 2015

 We have a knack in this country for inventing expediency, whether it is food prepared fast, cars built on an assembly line, college degrees aimed at getting jobs, whole mountains destroyed and mined for coal, or even the dispensation of justice.

 Simply put, Operation Streamline is unconstitutional.
 It is a crime against humanity — a means directed at a population (Latin Americans) on specious grounds without regard to individual guilt on such grounds.
 How can thousands of people be prosecuted for doing something that is a natural desire — to provide for and sustain the family economy — to help put bread on the table?

 These migrants are branded criminals because all three branches of our government do not view Latin American migrants as individuals, as human beings.
 Our government views them as illegal aliens, “strangers and foreigners,” the other.
 Yet these men and women are our brothers and sisters, and yes, the majority of them are culpable — for indeed, they are guilty either of trying to escape poverty and provide for their families in Central America, or for trying to be reunited with their families in the U.S.

 Someday in the future, we will look back at Operation Streamline as a peculiar brand of justice, done with expediency, without grace or mercy — a crime against humanity.

 Bjorn Krondorfer for the invitation to do an installation and the Martin-Springer Institute.

-The Arizona DREAMers in Action: Gerardo Alvarado Vidal, Norma Delia Aguilar Saucedo, Alberto Monarrez Urguidi, Laura Longoria and Ernesto Alvarado Vidal for allowing me to cast their hands, and the migrants at the Kino Border Initiative comedor who allowed me to photograph and draw their portraits.
+The Arizona DREAMers in Action: Gerardo Alvarado Vidal, Norma Delia Aguilar Saucedo, Alberto Monarrez Urguidi, Laura Longoria and Ernesto Alvarado Vidal for allowing me to cast their hands, and the Kino Border Initiative who gave me permission to photograph the migrants at the Centro de Apoyo al Migrante Deportado and the individual migrants who allowed me to photograph them and then draw their portraits.